kunalramchurn/Machine-learning-Algorithms/README.md

 ## Supervised Learning Techniques

 A Supervised Learning algorithm learns the relationship between multiple input features (training examples) and its labels/target variable.
-Then, it will apply the learned relationship to classify new examples/data points that the machine hasn’t seen before(also known as the testing phase).
+Then, it will apply the learned relationship to classify new examples/data points that the machine hasn’t seen before(testing examples).

 ### Regression